nitrate-lang/nitrate/docs/MIR.md

 ### Type Deduplication

 `MirTypeStore` uses a `RwLock<BiMap<Arc<MirType>, MirTypeId>>` backed by an `AppendOnlyVec<Arc<MirType>>` for O(1) deduplication.
 When a type is stored, the BiMap is checked under a read lock; if the type already exists, the existing `MirTypeId` is returned.
 Otherwise, under a write lock, a second check prevents races, and the new type is appended.
-This ensures that structural type equality is equivalent to handle equality — critical for the frequent type comparisons performed during lowering and codegen.
+This ensures that structural type equality is equivalent to handle equality — critical for the frequent type comparisons performed during optimization.

 ### Handle Access